scottyhardy/docker-wine/README-short.txt

-This image runs Wine on your Linux desktop and uses your local X11 and PulseAudio servers for graphics and sound.
+This Docker image runs Wine on your Linux desktop and uses your local X11 and PulseAudio servers for graphics and sound.